-Peak to Valley Race Presented by Jackson Triggs
+Peak to Valley Race Presented by See Ya Later Ranch

 All that being said, this a doable challenge for intermediate and advanced skiers looking to push their boundaries a bit.
-Skiers have come from all over the globe to complete the longest course on the globe, just getting to the finish line is an achievement in itself.
+Skiers have come from all over the globe to complete the course, so just getting to the finish line is an achievement in itself.

 It might come as no surprise that a race such as this was the brainchild of ski legend Dave Murray (who sadly passed away in 1990), one of the Crazy Canucks who later went on to become the Director of Skiing for Whistler Mountain.
 Along with showing off Whistler’s incredible amount of vert, the race was designed to bring ski racing to the masses.
 Murray’s vision has definitely been vindicated given that the race is in its 37th year and typically sells out each event.